If you are a cheesecake fan, you definitely need my cheese Paskha recipe! It’s the prettiest and most fragrant no-bake cheesecake ever!

 It worked absolutely beautifully!
 It’s also more practical than a wooden one for rainy England where things tend to go moldy!
 (Pun intended)

 Traditionally this cheese pudding is made with a blend of farmer’s cheese, called Tvorog in Russian, fresh eggs, sugar and dried fruit and nuts.
-I however, modified the recipe by omitting the eggs for food safety reasons and ditching dried fruit and nuts for “we hate them” reasons.
+However I modified the recipe by omitting the eggs for food safety reasons and ditching dried fruit and nuts for “we hate them” reasons.

 If you are not familiar with farmer’s cheese you should definitely give it a go.
 It’s very similar to Italian Ricotta but has slightly bigger curds and a little bit of a tang.

-More Russian Easter recipes
+More Easter treats

 Sweet Cheese Pudding 'Paskha'